Redocly/redocly-cli/.changeset/fuzzy-crews-boil.md

 "@redocly/cli": patch
 ---

-Resolved issue where severity changes for configurable rules were not being applied correctly.
+Resolved an issue where overrides for the severity of configurable scorecard rules were ignored.